mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/setting-up-the-cli.md

 $Env:MDSP_XSRF_TOKEN="33771ee2-9650-XXXX-ab73-10f52cad12bf";
 ```

-The results of the commands will be collored yellow if you are using SESSION / XSRF-TOKEN type of authorization.
+The results of the commands will be colored yellow if you are using SESSION / XSRF-TOKEN type of authorization.

 ![Cookie Auth](../images/cookieresult.png)